yoon-gu/stanford-machine-learning/README.md

     - the example : car detection (image is a just matrix, it cannot be a feature for ML)

 ## What can we do more when we have unacceptably large errors in its predictions? ##
-1. Get more training examples
+1. Get more training examples : *Fixes High Variance*
-1. Try Smaller sests of features
+1. Try Smaller sests of features : *Fixes High Variance*
-1. Try getting additional features
+1. Try getting additional features : *Fixes High Bias*
-1. Try adding polynomial features
+1. Try adding polynomial features : *Fixes High Bias*
-1. Try decreasing lambda
+1. Try decreasing lambda : *Fixes High Bias*
-1. Try increasing lambda
+1. Try increasing lambda : *Fixes High Variance*

 ## Training / Cross Validation / Test ##
 1. ratio = 3:1:1